Canadian oil producers trade shares for growth but investors hard to impress

 “People are saying, ‘let’s not spend any capital.’”

-On Tuesday, Trinidad Drilling (TDG.TO) shareholders rejected a friendly stock deal to sell to Precision Drilling Corp (PD.TO), choosing instead the certainty of a cash offer from Ensign Energy Services (ESI.TO). [nL4N1Y24UP]
+On Tuesday, Trinidad Drilling shareholders rejected a friendly stock deal to sell to Precision Drilling Corp , choosing instead the certainty of a cash offer from Ensign Energy Services.

-Swiss-based IPC’s shares have traded more in line with the industry since the steep sell-off last month when it announced its purchase of BlackPearl Resources (PXX.TO), and investors generally support the deal, said CEO Mike Nicholson.
+Swiss-based IPC’s shares have traded more in line with the industry since the steep sell-off last month when it announced its purchase of BlackPearl Resources, and investors generally support the deal, said CEO Mike Nicholson.